 These special events introduce teachers to Ford’s Theatre and to plays that link closely to Social Studies and Language Arts curriculum.

-- All Student Matinees include in-class, pre-show workshop for students, plus a Teacher Preview and Workshop that introduces the play and gives educators the resources to facilitate post-show learning.
+- All Student Matinees include 20-minute post-show discussion, plus a Teacher Preview and Workshop that introduces the play and gives educators resources for teaching social studies and ELA themes using theatrical experiences.
 For more information, please email the education department.

 A limited number of Student Matinee tickets are available free of charge to Title 1 schools.
 Other schools should book through the Group Sales Office.
 To sign up for Teacher Previews or inquire about Title 1 tickets to Student Matinees, click here.